openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 In a signature stripping attack, an adversary removes one or more of the signatures such that only a subset of the signatures remain in the message at the point when it is verified.
 This amounts to a downgrade attack that potentially reduces the value of the signature.
 It should be noted that the composite signature schemes specified in this draft are not subject to a signature stripping vulnerability.
-This is due to the fact that in any OpenPGP signature, the hashed meta data includes the signature algorithm ID, as specified in {{Section 5.2.4 of RFC9580}}.
+This is due to the fact that in any OpenPGP signature, the hashed metadata includes the signature algorithm ID, as specified in {{Section 5.2.4 of RFC9580}}.
 As a consequence, a component signature taken out of the context of a specific composite algorithm is not a valid OpenPGP signature for any message.

 An attacker cannot generate a fresh valid signature for a message that has already been signed twice with the composite algorithm; being able to do so would violate Strong Unforgeability under Chosen Message Attack (SUF-CMA).
 Specifically, an attacker might try to construct a new signature by remixing the component parts of two legitimate composite signatures.
 That is impossible because each v6 signature embeds a random salt at the start of its hashed metadata.
 The two legitimate signatures use different salts, so their components are not interchangeable and cannot be recombined into a valid signature.